Skip to main content

 This header assigns a unique code to each request sent to the CDN server so that when needed, you can find out about the status of the request in the CDN by searching and tracking it.

-Also, if the user uses ArvanCloud log forwarding, they can get detailed information about the status of the request by searching for the value of this header in their logs.
+Also, if the user uses Arvancloud log forwarding, they can get detailed information about the status of the request by searching for the value of this header in their logs.

 CDN-Loop

-This header helps ArvanCloud determine how many times a request can enter ArvanCloud's network before it is blocked as a loop.
+This header helps Arvancloud determine how many times a request can enter Arvancloud's network before it is blocked as a loop.
 For example:

 CDN-Loop: arvancloud; count=1